 ’80 Aching Orphans,’ the Residents’ new career-spanning box set

-It seems like only yesterday I was reaching up to the counter of the Virgin Megastore with a handful of allowance money from the candy-slimed pockets of my short pants, then striding out confidently into a beautiful future, with the Residents’ 20th anniversary album, Our Finest Flowers, in DIY shrinkwrap.
+It seems like only yesterday I was reaching up to the counter of the Virgin Megastore with a handful of allowance money from the candy-slimed pockets of my short pants, then striding out confidently into a beautiful future, clutching the Residents’ 20th anniversary album, Our Finest Flowers, in DIY shrinkwrap.
 The CD sounded great in a darkened bedroom.
 It was based, the band said, on a greatest hits sequence they’d written out for the occasion, which generated ideas for new interpretations of the catalog after one of the members puked on it, smearing the ink.

 Excluding the $100,000 refrigerator and the live collection Kettles of Fish on the Outskirts of Town, this is the first retrospective box set from the Residents since 1997’s Our Tired, Our Poor, Our Huddled Masses, which was an ambitious attempt to showcase all the band’s albums and singles to date.
 Even then, the nature of the catalog presented obstacles.
 Take my favorite Residents album, Not Available, a four-part suite with an epilogue: how do you fit that on a best-of disc?

 The 1997 box set ‘Our Tired, Our Poor, Our Huddled Masses’